Network Penetration Testing and Ethical Hacking

 "I think if you genuinely want to learn how exploitation techniques work and how to properly think like a hacker, it would be silly not to attend." - Mark Hamilton, McAfee

+I love teaching this course because it provides a comprehensive dive into the methodologies used to attack target environments.
+Our focus is always on understanding the attacks in depth while maximizing the business value of a penetration test through technical excellence with a business understanding.
 Successful penetration testers don't just throw a bunch of hacks against an organization and regurgitate the output of their tools.
-Instead, they need to understand how these tools work indepth, and conduct their test in a careful, professional manner.
-This course explains the inner workings of numerous tools and their use in effective network penetration testing and ethical hacking projects.
+Instead, they need to understand how these tools work in depth, and conduct their test in a careful, professional manner.
+This course explains the inner workings of numerous tools and their use in effective network penetration testing projects.
 When teaching the class, I particularly enjoy the numerous hands-on exercises culminating with a final pen-testing extravaganza lab.